JisooHan1/capstone/README.md

 The system uses a CNN-BiGRU architecture:
 - 1D Convolutional layer for feature extraction
-- Batch normalization and dropout for regularization
+- Batch normalization and dropout (0.3) for regularization
 - Bidirectional GRU for temporal sequence learning
-- Softmax classification for gesture recognition
+- Linear layer with softmax for gesture classification

-Input features:
-- Hand landmark coordinates (21 points × 4 dimensions)
-- Finger joint angles
-- Total feature dimension: 99
+## Gesture Classes

+The system recognizes 8 different gestures:
+1. Turn on Light
+2. Turn off Light
+3. Turn on Fan
+4. Turn off Fan
+5. Turn on Music
+6. Turn off Music
+7. Curtain Open
+8. Curtain Close